wavefrontHQ/docs/pages/doc/authorization_faq.md

 ### Who Is the Super Admin User?

-When your company signs up with Operations for Applications, we ask you which users you want as Super Admin users for your service instance.
+When your company signs up with Tanzu Observability, we ask you which users you want as Super Admin users for your service instance.

 When a Super Admin user [enables Super Admin mode](users_account_managing.html#enable-or-disable-super-admin-mode), that user: